haripen/Safety-efficacy-vibrotactile-feedback-patients-lower-limb-amputation/data/README.md

 ## WT10m_M0_M1_M2_M3_wide.csv
 *(cave: this test was not correctly performed,i.e., in total only 10 m instead of 14 m!
 The results of this test stand in contradiction to all other results.
 Thus, this test should be excluded from further analysis.)*
-Ten meter Walk Test original data from four assessment days, 3 tries<br>
+Ten meter Walk Test original data from four assessment days, 3 tries<br><br>
 Columns:
 - 0 [NA]: Index
 - 1 [ID]: Identifier for each participant